-- Students who earn an A or B in IED can receive 3 transferable college units. - Students with PLTW background are often preferred over non-PLTW students in the college application process. - The College Board now gives special recognition to students who take a combination of three or more AP and PLTW courses and pass exams in each.
+- Students with PLTW background are often preferred over non-PLTW students in the college application process. - ❖ The College Board now gives special recognition to students who take a combination of three or more AP and PLTW courses and pass exams in each. - ❖ Although courses follow a recommended order, courses are unique and may be taken individually. - ❖ Students who complete the pathway in high standing are eligible for special recognition at graduation.